bologer/anycomment.io/readme.txt

 * Cosmetic style corrections (fixed height/alignment/decoration of button, make inline guest inputs 100%), #104
 * Fixed issue when link in news sidebar lead to 404 page,  #109
 * Plugin was not showing comment box until enable showing comment was on and at least one social was configured, not this logic is a bit different, as we allow guests, so now only required to enable option to show comment box, #112
+* Some users were confused with dropdowns in the admin, as they did not have any visuals, such as triangle to see that there is a list of options

 = 0.0.49 – 24.08.2018 =